 About 80-90% of bog habitats have been lost over decades of land-use conversion (Weakley and Schafale 1994, Noss et al. 1995).
 Wetland loss and degradation occur when bogs are converted to another use such as a pond, agricultural field, or urban area or when only a remnant of the habitat remains.
 Remaining bogs are subject to a myriad of side effects of changes in the surrounding landscape.
-For example, an increase in impermeable surface area generally leads to increased stormwater run-off and erosion, as well as increased loads of nutrients and pollutants from urban-402 ized landscapes.
-Similarly, agricultural 403 activity within the watershed of a bog 404 can result in runoff of nutrients, toxins, and sediments (Torok 1994, Gustafson 406 and Wang 2002, Feaga 2010, USF-407 WS 2014).
+For example, an increase in impermeable surface area generally leads to increased stormwater run-off and erosion, as well as increased loads of nutrients and pollutants from urbanized landscapes.
+Similarly, agricultural activity within the watershed of a bog can result in runoff of nutrients, toxins, and sediments (Torok 1994, Gustafson and Wang 2002, Feaga 2010, USF-WS 2014).
 Even when some wetland remains, it is often reduced in size and/ or ecological integrity, with the habitat quality diminished, which may have impacts on bog turtle occupancy and abundance (Stratmann et al. 2019).
+Almost every remaining mountain bog shows evidence of past human manipulation.
+Many sites were ditched and drained for agriculture or livestock or flooded to form ponds or lakes and these activities are still occurring.
+Most known wetlands with bog turtles in North Carolina are privately owned with no long-term protective measures in place.
+Lack of land protection leaves many sites vulnerable to future habitat loss through ditching, draining, and other harmful activities.
+However, good landowner stewardship can maintain or improve habitat while in that individual or family's ownership.

-Mountain bog
+Mountain bog (Jeff Hall)